Sleepful/mymail/README.md

+# About this repo

+The story about this repo has been shared in my blog, here: https://bloggeroo.dev/articles/202504031434

+This repo represents a web application which sends and receives emails, with basic user/password authentication.
+Includes the IaC (Infrastructure as Code) files to deploy on AWS ECS Fargate.

 # Dev

 First, create your secret `.env` file: `cp env.example .env`, open the file and add the relevant secrets to your env file.